Brussels Griffon Reverse Sneezing — When It Is Normal and When to Call the Vet

 It looks like choking.
 It looks like a seizure.
 It looks like the beginning of something catastrophic.
 It isn’t.

-A regular sneeze is a single explosive exhalation.
-Over in a fraction of a second.
-Reverse sneezing is the opposite — rapid repeated inhalation through the nose, caused by a spasm of the soft palate and throat muscles.
+A regular sneeze is a single explosive exhalation — over in a fraction of a second.
+Reverse sneezing is the opposite.
+Rapid, repeated inhalation through the nose, caused by a spasm of the soft palate and throat muscles.
 The dog is pulling air in hard and fast, not pushing it out.
-That’s why it sounds so different and why the posture is so distinct.

 What It Is Not

-Choking involves the dog pawing at its mouth, retching, and showing distress that escalates rather than resolves.
-Reverse sneezing typically ends as abruptly as it started, and the dog shakes it off and trots over looking for dinner like nothing happened.
-If the episode doesn’t resolve within two or three minutes, or if the dog seems genuinely unable to breathe between honks, that’s a different animal entirely — more on that below.
+Choking, in this context, means the dog is pawing at its mouth, retching, showing distress that escalates rather than resolves.
+The escalation is the tell.
+Reverse sneezing ends as abruptly as it started.
+Marzipan would shake it off and trot toward her food bowl like absolutely nothing had happened.
+If an episode doesn’t resolve within two or three minutes, or if the dog seems genuinely unable to breathe between honks, that’s a different situation entirely.

-Tracheal collapse also sounds similar to the untrained ear, but the cough associated with tracheal collapse tends to happen during or after exercise or excitement, produces a harsh “goose honk” cough rather than rapid inhalations, and is often accompanied by breathing difficulty that lingers well past the episode itself.
+Tracheal collapse also sounds similar to the untrained ear.
+The difference is that the cough associated with tracheal collapse tends to happen during or after exercise or excitement — it produces a harsh “goose honk” cough rather than rapid inhalations, and it’s often accompanied by breathing difficulty that lingers well past the episode itself.
 Reverse sneezing clears completely.
 The dog between episodes should breathe normally, behave normally, and show zero respiratory distress.

 Why Brussels Griffons Do This More Than Other Dogs

-Brussels griffons are brachycephalic — that compressed, flat-faced skull structure is the entire reason the breed looks the way it does, and it’s also the reason their respiratory anatomy is inherently more complicated than a Labrador’s.
-Three anatomical features are at play here.
+Brussels griffons are brachycephalic.
+That compressed, flat-faced skull structure is the entire reason the breed looks the way it does, and it’s also why their respiratory anatomy is inherently more complicated than a Labrador’s.
+Three anatomical features are at play.
 First, stenotic nares — narrowed nostrils that restrict airflow.
 Hold your nose mostly closed and breathe hard.
 That resistance is what your griffon navigates on every single breath.
-Second, an elongated soft palate, meaning the soft tissue at the back of the roof of the mouth hangs slightly into the airway.
+Second, an elongated soft palate — the soft tissue at the back of the roof of the mouth hangs slightly into the airway.
 In a longer-skulled dog, this tissue fits comfortably.
 In a griffon, the same length of tissue is packed into a shorter space.
-Third, a narrowed nasopharynx — the passage connecting the nose to the throat — which is just structurally tighter in brachycephalic breeds.
+Third, a narrowed nasopharynx — the passage connecting nose to throat — which is just structurally tighter in brachycephalic breeds.

-Any minor irritant — a dust particle, a change in humidity, eating too fast, excitement, sleeping in a weird position — can trigger that soft palate to spasm against the back of the throat.
+Any minor irritant — a dust particle, a humidity shift, eating too fast, a burst of excitement, sleeping in a weird position — can trigger that soft palate to spasm against the back of the throat.
 The spasm causes the rapid inhalations.
 The dog is essentially trying to clear or reset the airway.
 This is not a defect unique to your dog.
 It is a direct consequence of the skull shape that defines the entire breed.
 Every griffon owner I know has been through the first-episode panic.
-Every single one.

-Other brachycephalic breeds like pugs, French bulldogs, and Boston terriers deal with the same thing.
-But griffons — particularly because of their small overall body size, typically between 8 and 12 pounds — seem to have episodes that are proportionally more dramatic-looking relative to their frame.
+Other brachycephalic breeds — pugs, French bulldogs, Boston terriers — deal with the same thing.
+But griffons, particularly because of their small overall body size (typically between 8 and 12 pounds) seem to have episodes that are proportionally more dramatic-looking relative to their frame.
 Big sound, small dog.
-It amplifies the perceived severity.

 How to Help Your Griffon During an Episode

-Jolted awake by Marzipan’s first 2 a.m. episode, I made every wrong move available — I grabbed her, tried to look in her mouth, made worried noises, turned on all the lights.
+Jolted awake by Marzipan’s first 2 a.m. episode, I made every wrong move available.
+Grabbed her.
+Tried to look in her mouth.
+Made worried noises.
+Turned on all the lights.
 All of that made things worse.
 Here’s what actually helps.

 Cover the Nostrils Briefly

 Gently place one finger over both nostrils for just one or two seconds.
 Not hard.
 Not long.
-The goal is to prompt a swallow reflex.
-When the dog swallows, the soft palate repositions and the spasm typically breaks.
-This works probably 70% of the time in my experience.
+The goal is to prompt a swallow reflex — when the dog swallows, the soft palate repositions and the spasm typically breaks.
+This works about 70% of the time in my experience.
 Some owners use a thumb and forefinger in a gentle pinch.
-The key word is gentle — you’re encouraging a swallow, not restricting breathing.
+Gentle is the key word.

 Massage the Throat

-Slow, gentle strokes along the underside of the throat — from chin toward chest — can help relax the spasming muscles.
+Slow, gentle strokes along the underside of the throat — chin toward chest — can help relax the spasming muscles.
 Some dogs respond better to this than the nostril trick.
-Try both and see what your particular griffon responds to.
 Marzipan likes the throat massage.
 She leans into it now, which is both helpful and slightly absurd.

 Stay Calm

-This one is harder than it sounds.
+Harder than it sounds.
 Dogs read our emotional state with embarrassing accuracy.
-If you panic, crouch down looking horrified, and start speed-dialing the emergency vet, your dog will pick up on that distress and potentially extend or intensify the episode.
+If you panic, crouch down looking horrified, and start speed-dialing the emergency vet, your dog picks up on that distress and it can extend or intensify the episode.
 Sit down.
 Talk in a normal, boring voice.
 “Hey, buddy.
-You’re okay.
-You’re fine.”
+You’re okay.”
 Keep your energy flat.
-This genuinely helps.

 What Not to Do

-• Do not pick the dog up and shake or jostle it
+- Do not pick the dog up and jostle it

 When Reverse Sneezing Means Something Serious